 The dental implant process varies slightly depending on whether patients are receiving traditional implants or the Teeth-in-a-Day procedure.
 However, all patients seeking dental implants will start on the same step—the initial consultation.

-During the consultation, Dr. Perry Brooks or Dr. Seth Brooks will thoroughly examine their Norman and Moore patients’ mouths to determine whether or not dental implants are the right choice.
+During the consultation, Dr. Perry Brooks or Dr. Seth Brooks will thoroughly examine the mouths of Norman, Moore and Oklahoma City metro area patients to determine whether or not dental implants are the right choice.
 This includes taking X-rays and 3D images to get a closer look at any remaining teeth, as well as the jawbone.

 In some cases, especially if Norman and Moore patients have had missing teeth for a while, there may not be enough bone left to support the implants.
 This doesn’t mean implants aren’t an option, however.
 It could just mean the patient will have to undergo bone grafting before implants can be surgically placed.